 The best way to get a deal on a memory foam mattress is to order online unless a retail store is having an incredible sale.
 Since the mattress is all foam, it can be compressed and shipped from a factory to the customer’s door, cutting out the middlemen and providing savings for the consumer.

 There a lot of online-only brands, as well as mattresses sold through large online e-commerce sites like Amazon and Walmart.
+The Internet is truly one of the best places to buy a mattress right now.

 Those who are buying through a retail store should wait for a sale – Labor Day and President’s Day are big days for mattress sales, where customers will see up to 70% off some of the big name brands.